 To maximize your nutrition intake and balance of macro-nutrients like protein, carbs and fat – you simply have to eat ALL the veggies, lentils, beans, legumes and the lot.
 This, I found, was our biggest challenge on a recent two week trial we did at home.

-Even though it was a tough two weeks, hubby managed to keep on track.
-He experienced some weird symptoms the first week, like heartburn and a bit of fatigue.
-By the end of our experiment it was clear that veganism won’t work for him.
+Even though it was a tough two weeks, hubby managed to keep on track but quickly realised for him, he needs some meat.
 And that’s ok.
 We have since introduced GOOD meat and eggs into our diet and will have animal products every third meal.
 So if he has eggs in the morning, he will have a plant based lunch (usually a health sandwich) and a plant based dinner (which always consists of some sort of pilau or stir fry.)